FSD0625ESP/TFM-verde-backend/README.md

 - `MONGO_URI`: The MongoDB connection string.
 - `JWT_SECRET`: The secret key for JWT authentication.
 - `JWT_EXPIRE`: The expiration time for JWT tokens.

-## Configuration

-The application uses a `.env` file to store environment variables.
-You can create a `.env` file in the root directory of the project with the following format: